Rafting in Rishikesh

 Q: What is the opening date for rafting in Rishikesh?

-A: Rishikesh rafting activities opened in the month of October 2023.
-Rafting, Camping and other water sports activities are now opened in Uttarakhand.
-Check out the latest Travel Guidelines for Uttarakhand.
+Rishikesh rafting activities opened in the month of October and will remain operational till 30 June.
+Rafting, camping, and other water sports activities are now open in Uttarakhand.
+Tourists are advised to check the latest travel guidelines before planning their trip.

-Q: Is there any age restriction for the river rafting in Rishikesh or it can be enjoyed by anyone?
+Q: Is there any age restriction for river rafting in Rishikesh?

 Q: What is the best time for river rafting in Rishikesh?